 Tracking Mobile Apps & Games ReInstalls

-It’s important to keep track of installs, uninstalls and reinstalls, especially when we know everything they entail.
+It’s important to keep track of installs, uninstalls and re-downloads, especially when we know everything they entail.
 A user deleting our app doesn’t mean that he will never come back, so we can work on user retention and engagement.
-If we know when users have uninstalled and reinstalled an app, we can know our churn and evaluate the app’s lifecycle.
+If we know when users have uninstalled and reinstalled, we can know our churn and evaluate the app’s lifecycle.

 For our matter at hand, the stores can show either unique 2 installs for the same user, as it happens on Google Play Console, or unique users, which is a little bit more accurate.
 Either way, we don’t get the concept “reinstall” per se.
 A tracker like AppsFlyer doesn’t attribute re-installs and its information is closer to the unique visitor concept.